Accurate heat currents via reorganised master equation: The reorganised master equation

 would drive the system to the wrong steady state \cite{spohn1978}; namely,

 In turn, a GKLS master equation like

 does asymptotically force the system into the classical limit \eqref{eq:general-high-T-mean-force} \cite{winczewski2021}.
 While it may seem that \eqref{eq:reorganised-master-equation} is a crude manipulation of \eqref{eq:conventional} with dubious validity, it does follow from a rigorous microscopic derivation to $\pazocal{O}({\zeta^2})$ \cite{correa2023}.
 The trick to obtain it is to cast $ \pmb{H}_S = (\pmb{H}_S - Q\,\pmb{S}^2) + Q\,\pmb{S}^2 \coloneqq \pmb{H}_S^{(R)} + Q\,\pmb{S}^2 $ and treat the second term perturbatively, recalling that it is already of second order in $\zeta$.
-If, in addition, one assumes that the bath has a broad power spectrum, extending over to sufficiently high frequencies (i.e., that one works in the adiabatic regime), then Eq.~\eqref{eq:reorganised-master-equation} follows naturally \cite{correa2023}.
+If, in addition, one assumes that the bath has a broad power spectrum, extending over to sufficiently high frequencies (i.e., that one works in the adiabatic regime), then Eq.~\eqref{eq:reorganised-master-equation} follows naturally \cite{correa2023} \footnote{It is important to note that the non-secular contributions to the Lamb shift term appearing throughout the microscopic derivation of Eq.~\eqref{eq:reorganised-master-equation} are instrumental in arriving at its final form.
+See Ref.~\cite{correa2023} for details.}.
 We shall refer to it as the \textit{reorganised master equation}.
+Its derivation is outlined in Appendix~\ref{app:derivation}.
 This equation does not only succeed at predicting the correct high-temperature steady state, but it accurately tracks the transient oscillations, where it is valid.

 In principle, one could subtract and add \textit{any} Hamiltonian correction to $\pmb{H}_S = (\pmb{H}_S - \delta\pmb{H}) + \delta\pmb{H}$ and proceed in the same way, provided that $\delta\pmb{H}$ is $\pazocal{O}(\zeta^2)$ \cite{thingna2012,lobejko202,timofeev2022}.
 One should expect the resulting master equation,